bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 classes that involve `left` and `right` (or `l` and `r`) to be `start` and `end` (or `s` and `e`).
 This will affect compents such as `BNavBar` in unexpected ways that BSVN has no control over.

+Bootstrap-vue-next will commit to breaking changes whenever Bootstrap marks something as "deprecated".
+These changes may be resolved automatically, or they might necessitate manual action from the library's users.

 ## Sync modifier

 A number of components in `bootstrap-vue` use `v-bind`'s `.sync` modifier.
 This modifier has been replaced by properties